 Body image and women – a complex area.
-So many factors influence how we feel about our body shape, dependent upon which continent you live in, how your are brought up, self esteem, I could go on and on.
+So many factors influence how we feel about our body shape, dependent upon which continent you live in, how you are brought up, self-esteem, I could go on and on.
 I am conscious that my relationship with energy and sugar in the last couple of years has not been healthy.
 For over a year I have been thinking about joining some form of diet club.
-There are lots of schools of thoughts about healthy relationship with food, with many believing that diet clubs do not work in the long term.
-Personally I respond well to the accountability of weighing into someone.
+There are lots of schools of thoughts about the healthy relationship with food, with many believing that diet clubs do not work in the long term.
+Personally, I respond well to the accountability of weighing into someone.
 The focus helps me address my desire for sugar based snacks.

 I have experimented with several ways to gain my image of a knife and fork on fabric, not that hard one would think?!
 First up I painted cutlery with fabric paint and tried to print onto the fabric, not that easy as cutlery is generally curved.
 I tried to curve the fabric round the cutlery but the print was far from precise.

 Next up I created a stencil from an old plastic wallet and sponge painted through – as you can see the paint spread.

 My favoured option, printing onto freezer paper.
 If you would like to make your own you can find the templates here.

 DIY Cutlery Bag

 Iron your fabric.
 Cut out two pieces of freezer paper, approximately 8 1/2″ by 11″, place it shiny side facing towards the fabric and iron to adhere.

 Trim your fabric as close as you can to the freezer paper.
 Place in your printer, fabric side up for taking the printing ink.
 Photocopy your template onto the fabric.
 Peel the freezer paper away from the back of your fabric.

 Trim your cutlery bag pieces to 5″ by 10 1/2″ (you may wish to make this smaller or larger depending upon your cutlery size).